lmg1404/paper_replications/dc_gan/readme.md

 ### Overview

-A 2016 paper describing a new class of CNNs with the previous success of CNNs up to that point.
+A 2016 paper describing a new class of CNNs with the previous success of CNNs up to that point [1].
 The purpose is to learn reusable feature representation from large *unlabeled* datasets.
 Employs both discriminator and generator like in other GANs.
 Previous work on reusable feature representation is what they call the "classic approach" which uses clustering on data (K-Means).
 CNN black-box criticism is acknowledged since the authors find it difficult to visualize their inner workings for interpretability.